Sign In

 While the project is still in its early stages, it has captured the attention of tech lovers worldwide, showing how old technology can be reimagined using modern tools like 3D printing and CNC machining.

 The Stirling engine is not new.
 It works by heating and cooling air to create movement, unlike internal combustion engines that burn fuel directly.
 Stanton wanted to see if this historic technology, often dismissed as impractical for transport, could generate enough power to move a bicycle.
-His goal was to create a Stirling-powered bike capable of producing around 100 to 150 watts—enough to travel at about 15 miles per hour.
+His goal was to create a Stirling-powered bike capable of producing around 100 to 150 watts, enough to travel at about 15 miles per hour.

 At the start of his video, Stanton demonstrates a small glass syringe experiment where heated air expands and pushes the plunger outward.
 This miniature “air engine” successfully shows the principle behind Stirling engines.
 Encouraged by this result, he builds a tiny benchtop Stirling engine that spins under heat.
 But transforming this into a full-size engine that fits into a bike frame proved far more challenging.

 Friction quickly became a serious issue.
 Because Stirling engines produce low power, even tiny mechanical losses could prevent the bike from moving.
 To reduce friction, Stanton used low-friction PTFE rings backed by tensioners and installed linear bearings borrowed from 3D printer hardware.
-He also designed 3D-printed brackets to help mount the engine within the bicycle’s frame and created a custom rear support made from aluminum.
+He also designed 3D-printed brackets to help mount the engine within the bicycle’s frame and created a custom rear support made from aluminium.

 Connecting the engine to the bike wheels required innovative thinking.
-Stanton first cut crankshafts from solid aluminum but later replaced them with lightweight resin versions for testing.
+Stanton first cut crankshafts from solid aluminium but later replaced them with lightweight resin versions for testing.
 These crankshafts turned a timing belt, which synchronized the displacer and power pistons.
 He chose a belt instead of gears to avoid added complexity and noise.

 Even with careful preparation, early tests failed.
 When Stanton first lit the small burner, the engine did not spin despite the hot cap glowing red.
 He stripped the engine, checked the silicone gaskets, and greased the displacer shaft’s O-ring.
 A compression test revealed air leaking past the PTFE rings.